 How Much Does a Thatched Roof Cost?

-Water reed, combed wheat reed, and long straw is the three main materials used in the creation of a thatched roof in the United Kingdom.
+Water reed, combed wheat reed, and long straw are the three main materials used in the creation of a thatched roof in the United Kingdom.

 Thatched roofs each have their characteristics and availability, and the types vary by region.